 Take the first 8-bit microcontroller 8051 architecture which was introduced by Intel in 1981 for instance, it consists of 128 bytes of RAM, 4Kb of ROM storage, and 4 parallel 8-bit ports.
 Nowadays 8051 microcontrollers have shown a lot of improvements, in Nuvoton, 8 ~ 64KB Flash memory is built in, 2.4 ~ 5.5V operating voltage is widely applied.
 It is worth noting that 8051 platforms do not support fancy modern programming languages, but support old-fashioned languages which do not have many library or toolchain resources such as assembly or C.

 32-bit microcontroller could be used in more complicated calculations; ARM, Atmel, NXP, Infineon, TI, Renesas and Microchip all have related solutions.
 Among all, ARM Cortex-M architecture with Cortex-M0, M0+, M1, M3, M4, and M4F is used the most widely.
 It is worth mentioning that Cortex-M0 is available for free to prototype and commercialize a custom SoC.
-There are more toolchain resources for Cortex-M0 which support high level programming such as C99 standard.
+There are more toolchain resources for Cortex-M0 which support high level programming.

 Different from Cortex-M0, Cortex-M4 contains higher CPU and frequency ability, larger Flash, and DSP implemented.
 It is considered natural that Cortex-M4 could deal with even more complex workloads.